AgushPy/agush-rest-api/README.md

 # Project Rest Api with Golang
 *without frameworks*

-* This project create with package http of golang and another's librarys for example gorilla mux for use router and jwt for claims token use in the login handlers.
+* This project it was created with package http of golang and another's librarys for example gorilla mux for use router and jwt for claims token use in the login handlers.

 * Important you must install go and configurate for use go modules.